8 Ways to Fix a Home with Low Ceilings

 Use tall bookshelves and full height cabinetry

 Nothing makes a space – especially a kitchen – look smaller than having cabinetry that leaves a small space above it.
-Make sure kitchen cabinetry reaches all the way to the ceiling as in this 1950 kitchen in Needham, MA above.
+Make sure kitchen cabinetry reaches all the way to the ceiling as in this 1950 kitchen we found in Needham, MA.

 Keep ceiling color and wall color the same…